Franciskadtt/voyager/TESTING.md

     4. Add identical for and id elements for label and input fields
     5. Remove aria-describedby attribute

+### Google Dev Tool
+To check for errors in JavaScript code
+* **Result**
+1. Error was showing up relating to "if (currentPackedItems.includes(elementText))"  in line 14 saying that currentPackedItems was not declared yet.
+This only occured if the page is opened for the first time and no data was selected previously
+* **Fix**
+1. Becuase it there was no value yet (nothing stored), an error was returned.
+The fix was: Add "[]" so that error is not returned if no data stored

 ## Manual testing of all elements and functionality on every page
 1. Landing Section
     1. Go to the "Landing" page from a desktop.